-This is a great job for those who are creative and have an eye for detail.
+This is a great job for creative people with an eye for detail.
 As a jewelry maker, you will create unique pieces of jewelry that people will wear.
 You can sell your jewelry online or at craft fairs and markets.

-To be successful in this career, you need to be creative and have good marketing skills.
+To succeed in this career, you must be creative and have good marketing skills.
 You also need to be able to find reliable suppliers of materials.

 35. Boat Delivery

 Boat delivery offers a great way to travel and see the world while getting paid.
 The pay can be very high or low, depending on the boat and the trip, but you will gain experience and have the opportunity to sail the seven oceans for free.